-• Continued disruption of the classroom

-- Causing harm to another person by hitting, biting, tripping, or other deliberate acts - Possession or use of illegal drugs, intoxicants, tobacco or vaping products - Malicious bullying, physical aggression, or vandalism - Patterns of disrespectful behavior - Possession of weapons, explosives, or physical pornography
+- Continued disruption of the classroom - Causing harm to another person by hitting, biting, tripping, or other deliberate acts - Possession or use of illegal drugs, intoxicants, tobacco or vaping products - Malicious bullying, physical aggression, or vandalism - Patterns of disrespectful behavior including taunting, temper tantrums, and provocation - Possession of weapons, explosives, or physical pornography

 Suspension results in the student's removal from the school for a certain period of time with reinstatement upon completion of conditions agreed upon with the School.
+Students who have been suspended will make up work upon return for partial credit.